There are no prerequisites for this course.

 or with binoculars or a small telescope.

-in astronomy, and eager to pursue or at least look forward to their
+question in astronomy, and eager to pursue or at least look forward

 To give the student more respect for his or her own unique place in